taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 }
 ```

 It is important to understand that this stage must be run on a single thread.
 This is to avoid any kind of data race on `recycled_list`.
 During GC, `recycled_list` must be cleared, with all its contents being transferred into `free_list`.
 If this was done in the third stage (which is run in parallel), it is quite difficult to coordinate the event sequence of clearing and transferring among the GPU threads.
 As a result, this serial stage is created in order to store the number of elements of `recycled_list` into `recycle_list_size_backup` in advance (1), then clears the list (2).
+Fortunately, computation here is light and it doesn't take too much time even running in serial.

 3. [`gc_parallel_2`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L1642-L1681): Replenishes `free_list` with the indices in `recycled_list`, then zero-fills all the recycled memory locations.